facebook twitter google youtube linkedin

 4. Soil Electrical Conductivity (EC) Sensors

-EC sensors assess soil salinity and nutrient levels by measuring the soil’s ability to conduct electricity, which helps detect soil fertility and salt buildup.
+EC sensors check soil salinity and nutrient levels.
+They do this by measuring how well the soil conducts electricity.
+This helps learn about soil fertility and salt buildup.

 Applications: